-PF Chang’s Lettuce Wraps~this super easy copycat recipe is unbelievably delicious, healthy, and ready in 20 minutes!
+Our PF Chang’s lettuce wraps are a super-easy copycat recipe that’s unbelievably delicious, healthy, and ready in 20 minutes!
 Great for a quick weeknight meal!

 I love Copycat recipes.
 They’re seriously one of my favorite things out there.
-They’re also great my family!
 Not only are they super yummy, but they also reduce the cost of eating out and allow you to make a restaurant dish healthier and oftentimes tastier.

 - Truthfully, in this recipe, the chicken is really just a method for consuming the amazing sauce.
 It’s like a delivery truck for delicious.
 So don’t worry too much about prepping the chicken “just right.”
 You don’t need to make it fancy or use crazy spices.
 Just make up solid ground chicken (or turkey), and let the sauce do the rest.

-Need Some Cocktail Drinks To Serve With These P.F.
-Chang’s Lettuce Wraps…
+Cocktail Drinks To Serve With P.F.
+Chang’s Lettuce Wraps

 My gin and ginger ale is super easy to make and totally refreshing.
-When the dawg days of summer approach and the heat of summer is getting you down, try my strawberry frose!
+When the dog days of summer approach and the heat of summer is getting you down, try my strawberry frose!

 Planters Punch is the perfect combination of sparkling and sweet, a refreshing summer drink for every gathering!
 Make it by the glass or pitcher.
 Speaking of pitcher-sized cocktail recipes, try my Hippie Juice when you’re serving a crowd!